open-life-science/open-life-science.github.io/_posts/2024-01-26-governance-update.md

 ## Phase 1 of Governance Work: Inviting Leaders and Co-Developing Ways of Working - 2023

 The initial phase of governance work focused on inviting leaders actively engaged within OLS.
-The selection process, endorsed by the OLS Board, prioritized diverse representation and expertise within our community.
+The selection process, endorsed by the OLS Board, prioritised diverse representation and expertise within our community.
 Over the past six months, the Committee collaborated closely with the OLS team to clarify and document governance processes.

 All documents are available on our public GitHub repository: [ols-governance/docs](https://github.com/open-life-science/ols-governance/tree/main/docs).